 Historically, rookie wide receiver breakouts have been poor bets for fantasy production.
 Obviously, it’s difficult for a rookie to jump in and lead their team in receiving.
 However, in recent years, it has become more common.
 Excellent rookies like Odell Beckham Jr., A.J.
-Brown, and Justin Jefferson have taken the league by storm.
+Brown, Justin Jefferson, and Garrett Wilson have taken the league by storm.

 Defining a Rookie Breakout